OptShot/OptShot/README.md

 > [!WARNING]
-> This software is intended for academic purposes only. **Do not use it in live action.** We are not responsible if you get banned!
+> The software is designed exclusively for battling against bots. **Do not use it in live action.** We are not responsible if you get banned!